MicrosoftDocs/visualstudio-docs/docs/install/disable-or-move-the-package-cache.md

 ---
 title: Disable or move the package cache
-description: Learn how to disable, enable, or move the package cache for Visual Studio deployments. ms.date: 04/28/2022 ms.topic: conceptual
+description: Disable, enable, or move the package cache of installed packages for Visual Studio deployments to save or recover disk space. ms.date: 04/28/2022 ms.topic: conceptual
 f1_keywords: